-Registration is open for FINRA's new Small Firm Conference, which focuses on small firms' practices and tips for complying with FINRA rules.
+On-demand recordings of FINRA's 2014 Small Firm Conference now available to member firms for free.
+The conference focused on small firms’ practices and tips for complying with FINRA rules.
 Each session begins with a FINRA staff member highlighting key requirements of a rule, and then small firm panelists provide a step-by-step approach for complying with that particular rule.
-Featured topics include supervision, suitability, anti-money laundering and outside business activities, among others.
-FINRA Chairman and CEO Rick Ketchum is delivering the keynote address.
+Featured topics have included supervision, suitability, anti-money laundering and outside business activities, among others.

 FINRA's free on-demand video webinars include panel discussions with FINRA staff and/or industry experts, and feature online resource materials.
 The following webinars are available on-demand:

 - Regulatory Initiatives